 - Apply to Take the Exam

-Apply for the Part II Exam by logging in to your physician homepage.
+Apply for the Part II Examination by signing into your physician homepage.
 The system will walk you through the process of submitting required documents and fees before the deadline.

 - Prepare for the Exam